TakeprofitTechnology/ReleaseNotes/TPT PAMM.md

 * Improved connection monitoring with regular health and liveness checks and automatic configuration reload after connection settings are changed.
 * Added safe MT5 connection deletion, preventing connections from being removed while they have active investments, pending operations, or financial operations in progress.
 * Added pagination to the notification bell, allowing users to browse all unread and historical notifications while keeping the Recent tab limited to the latest 20.
+* Fixed incorrect profit/loss and stop-loss calculations for legacy investments when broker credit is added after the investment starts.
+* Improved handling of unavailable credit data to prevent incorrect calculations and stop-loss triggers.

 ## Version 2026.7.20.999 (20 July, 2026)
 * Merged the public Leaders page into the investor My Dashboard with direct profile access and one-click investing.